danrees84/awesome-archblue-theme/README.md

 ### GTK theme and icons

 My setup uses the [Flat-Remix-Blue-Dark](https://drasite.com/flat-remix) GTK theme.
 A package is available in the AUR as `flat-remix-gtk`.
 I use [qt5ct](https://wiki.archlinux.org/title/Qt#Configuration_of_Qt5_apps_under_environments_other_than_KDE_Plasma) to maintain consistency in QT applications, using the 'gtk2' option.
-I also use the `flat-remix` icon theme avaialble in the AUR.
+I also use the `flat-remix` icon theme available in the AUR.

 ### Firefox theme